-Why is it that homemade chicken stock seems to require far less patience when made in a slow cooker than when left to burble on the back burner?
-Perhaps because you can walk away from it.
-Er, that is to say, you can walk away from it and not worry about the flame being too low and blowing out.
-Or the flame being too high and causing the stock to boil raucously and turn cloudy rather than burble sleepily and remain clear as can be.
-Or….well, not that making chicken stock from scratch is difficult.
-It’s just that once you make homemade chicken stock in a slow cooker, you just may be so wooed by the ease with which it comes together that you won’t go back to making it any other way.–Renee Schettler Rossi
+Why is it, do you suppose, that homemade chicken stock seems to require far less effort and patience when left to burble in a slow cooker than when left to burble on the back burner?
+Perhaps because you can walk away from it—that is to say, you can walk away from it and not worry about the gas flame being too low and being extinguished by a breeze, or the flame being too high and causing the stock to boil raucously and turn cloudy.
+It’s not that making chicken stock from scratch is difficult.
+The slow cooker strategy simply ensures the stock burbles sleepily and remains clear as can be.
+And once you make homemade chicken stock in a slow cooker, chances are you’ll be so wooed by the ease with which it comes together, you won’t want to go back to making it any other way.
+[Editor’s Note: But in case you do, we’ve got the perfect Roast Chicken Stock recipe for you.)–Renee Schettler Rossi

-Just don’t rely on nothing but bones and water.
+Just don’t rely on mere bones and water.
 Trust us.
-When we (and by “we,” we really mean Renee) first made homemade chicken stock as a young something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assure that the gods of stockmaking would smile favorably upon this effort.
+[Editor's Note: When we—and by "we," we really mean Renee—first made homemade chicken stock as a very young twenty-something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assure that the gods of stockmaking would smile favorably upon this effort.
 They did not.
 Let it be a lesson to you.
-It certainly was to her, er, us.
+It certainly was to her, er, us.]

 Slow Cooker Chicken Stock Recipe